nuuuwan/news_lk3_data/README.md

 A total of 13 suspects involved in organised crime and 10 other individuals suspected of aiding and abetting them have been arrested, police said.

-The suspects in question were arrested during raids carried out by 20 special police teams deployed in the Southern and Western provinces in order to combat underworld activities and organised crime, parallel to the ongoing ‘Yukthiya’ anti-drug operation.
+The suspects in question were arrested during raids carried out by 20 special police teams deployed to combat underworld activities and organised crime in the Southern and Western provinces, parallel to the ongoing ‘Yukthiya’ anti-drug operation.

-◼️
+The twenty-three suspects have been arrested within yesterday (07) during raids carried out by the special police teams attached to Western Province (North) Crimes Division, Western Province (South) Crimes Division, Colombo Crimes Division, Galle Crimes Division and Kalutara Crimes Division.

+Police said that in addition to the 13 criminal gang members, another 10 persons who are suspected to have aided and abetted these criminal figures have also been taken into custody.

+...

 [Data](articles/a9cb2759.json)